If you will be 21 or over at the start of your Cambridge course, welcome! This page is for you.

 - How can I find out more?

 NB.
-If you will be applying from a university or applying for a second undergraduate degree, please see our page for students applying from a university.
+If you will be applying from a university or applying for a second undergraduate degree, please also see our page for students applying from a university.

 Choosing a Cambridge College